Five Steps for Creating the Perfect Summer-Prepped Pool

 If so, it is wise to get a rescue tube and ring buoy at the very least, along with a shepherd’s crook, a tool to assist rescuing someone drowning without endangering yourself.
 That way, should an emergency arise, you will be ready to take action in a split second.

-Make an Inspection Checklist
+Make a Swimming Pool Area Inspection Checklist

 Before using your pool, always perform a visual inspection for safety.
 Having a checklist is a helpful tool to hit every point each time, so laminate one to protect it and have it ready by the pool.